casseds2/CollegeCarpool/docs/blog/blog.md

 Manual.![ScreenShot](https://gitlab.computing.dcu.ie/casseds2/2017-ca400-casseds2/raw/displayAllUsersOnMap/docs/blog/images/FirebaseDataSnapshotInstructions.PNG) Getter methods had to be specifically named also for it to work.
 Real-time location between users on the map now shown.
 Location will only update when the application is on obviously as the location updates based off of the BackgroundLocationIntentService.

+## My Fifth Blog
+I have implemented a basic navigation drawer in the top left of the screen.
+It will allow access to other activities such as Profile, Messaging and Logout.
+With this I have also enabled a logout function.
+If the user hits logout, their current Firebase Authentication will be stopped and they will be returned to the app SignIn screen.
+Also took care of some bugs in the login function with moving between screens.
+Plan to add boolean to monitor whether user has app open which will only broadcast their location if they have chosen to.
+Basic structure for broadcasting will be that everyone can see someone who is broadcasting their position but if you are not broadcasting, you will not be placed on the map.